2026 Asian Games: Venues

-In addition to Nagoya, events will be spread across cities across Aichi Prefecture, and some venues in the Greater Tokyo Area that also hosted events during the 2020 Summer Olympics, as well as Gifu, Osaka and Shizuoka prefectures.
+In addition to Nagoya, several events spread across cities across Aichi Prefecture, and some venues in the Greater Tokyo Area that also hosted events during the 2020 Summer Olympics, as well as Gifu, Osaka, and Shizuoka prefectures, making the first-ever decentralized venues in history.
 Cycling events are scheduled to be held at the Izu Velodrome in Izu, Shizuoka.
 Some aquatic events were originally scheduled to be held at the Rainbow Pool, but with less than three years to go, OCA pointed out that the facilities did not meet World Aquatics' regulations.
 After discussions, it was decided to move the swimming events to the Tokyo Aquatics Centre, and the equestrian events to the Tokyo Equestrian Park; water polo was also moved to the Nippon Gaishi Hall's Rainbow Pool.

+Hisaya Ōdori Park and Oasis 21 host a fan zone, celebration and cultural exchange hub during both Asian and Asian Para Games, known as One Asia World.
+It was inspired by the Champions Park at Jardins du Trocadéro that was held during the 2024 Summer Olympics in Paris, France.